 Coronavirus (COVID-19) Response

-Access to the safe and highly effective COVID-19 vaccines will give the dairy workforce and their families an added layer of protection against COVID-19.
+Access to the safe and highly effective COVID-19 vaccines gives the dairy workforce and their families an added layer of protection against COVID-19.
 Vaccinating essential workers, including the dairy workforce, is important because of their role in maintaining critical infrastructure operations and their increased risk of getting and spreading COVID-19.
 Vaccination is one of many important tools to help stop the pandemic.
 Vaccination information by state: Michigan, Indiana, Ohio and Wisconsin.

 In Michigan, MMPA, along with Kroger’s Michigan Dairy plant, donated over 2,020 pounds of milk per day to the Food Bank Council of Michigan throughout 2020.
 In total over 85,000 gallons of milk will be donated to reach all 83 counties of Michigan.
 The first load of milk was delivered at the end of March.
 MMPA also donated 500 pounds of cheese and over 1,100 pounds of butter to the United Way of St. Joseph County (Michigan) to distribute to families in need in that county.
 St. Joseph County is where MMPA’s Constantine manufacturing plant is located.
 MMPA employees helped kick off a Dairy Donation campaign with the Food Bank Council of Michigan and raised over $2,000.
 The funds will enable the food bank system to purchase around 18,000 servings of milk or 10,640 servings of cheese for families in need.